AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

   - Expands each Cmm instruction into a series of instructions.
 The representation of an instruction can be chosen by the back end.
 In some compilers (vpo, gcc, QC--), machine instructions are represented using RTLs.
 But Machine SUIF uses a target-specific, abstract representation that must satisfy a well-defined interface (i.e. by using a typeclass).
 It would be nice to support both.
 1. Optimizer: ZGraph Instrs\<stack slots, compile-time constants\> -\> ZGraph Instrs\<stack slots, compile-time constants\>
+1. Proc-point analysis and splitting: ZGraph Instrs\<stack slots, compile-time constants\> -\> \[ZGraph Instrs\<stack slots, compile-time constants\>\]

+  - Why so early?
+Depending on the back end (think of C as the worst case), the proc-point analysis might have to satisfy some horrible calling convention.
+We want to make these requirements explicit before we get to the register allocator.
+1.

 Implicit in this pipeline: